By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 The activity diagram below summarises how each internship application is checked by the predicates mentioned above:

-filters out applications to displayA comparator ApplicationDateAndInterviewDateComparator
+ReminderCommand filters out applications to displayA comparator ApplicationDateAndInterviewDateComparator implementing Comparator<InternshipApplication> is also created and

-then passed into the method updateFilteredInternshipApplicationList()
+then passed into the method updateFilteredInternshipApplicationList() of the ModelManager instance to sort internship

 applications in terms of which application is more urgent.
-For each internship application, its ApplicationDate
+For each internship application, its ApplicationDate field

-as well as the earliest interview date in the List<Interview> interviews
+as well as the earliest interview date in the List<Interview> interviews are compared to current date and the

 earlier date out of the two is used for the sorting.
 The most urgent application will be at the top.